Earl Grey : Justice – An Acquired taste

 Welcome back to the Draft Pick Mix Show.
 We are proud to introduce a new series called ‘Earl Grey : Real Hip Hop’s An Acquired Taste’.

-The first 2 episodes had already been completed and we were ready to release them after part 2 of the afro beat series – Nepa, when our team was overcome by the shocking recent murder of George Lloyd.
-We all agreed to, not only postpone the Nepa release, but to pay our respects to the Justice for George Lloyd movement.
+The first 2 episodes had already been completed and we were ready to release them after part 2 of the afro beat series – Nepa, when our team was overcome by the shocking recent murder of George Floyd.
+We all agreed to, not only postpone the Nepa release, but to pay our respects to the Justice for George Floyd movement.

 We started the project on Saturday 30th of May and since then, others have weighed in on the discussion, some more surprising than others.
 I’ll explain.
 People like Michael Jordan who have stayed silent on many issues that affect the black community, have spoken out.
 Unafraid of backlash.
 Whilst the movement for justice is one that deserves the support of everyone, we have to question where these voices were before, when the scores upon scores of injustices effecting the black family and community occurred day after day.